BUAdvDev2023/production-tracking/README.md

 The application uses a single-page application (SPA) approach with client-side routing.
 The main JavaScript file (`app/static/app.js`) handles the routing and rendering of different views.

-To make changes to the frontend, edit the `app.js` file.
+To make changes to the frontend, edit the JavaScript files in the `app/static/js/` directory.
 For backend changes, modify `main.py`.

+## New Features

+- **Database Backup**: Admins can now perform manual backups of the database.
+Automatic backups are scheduled weekly.
+- **Password Reset**: Users are required to reset their password after 90 days (except for admin accounts).
+- **Data Visualization**: Enhanced charting capabilities for viewing shoe production data.
+- **Shoe Model Management**: Improved interface for creating, editing, and deleting shoe models.

 ## Troubleshooting